Easy Keto Pizza Omelet

 Dr. Berry has helped millions rediscover how our bodies were designed to heal — not through restriction, but through returning to real, whole foods and nutrient-dense choices that work with our biology, not against it.

-When you remove the processed foods, sugars, and seed oils that drive inflammation, your body can finally exhale.
+When you remove the processed foods, sugars, gluten and seed oils that drive inflammation, your body can finally exhale.
 It begins to release that inflammation, restore balance, and do what it was designed to do — heal.

 We were also incredibly blessed to have Houston Holistic Health Clinic close by, where Dr. Gracie and Dr. Bobby were the first to give us real hope.
-They believed Scott could heal and recover naturally, despite what the liver specialist had told us — that he would die without a transplant.
-Their compassion, faith, and holistic approach reminded us that true healing begins with belief and the right support. .
-I don’t even want to imagine where we’d be today without them.
+They believed Scott could heal and recover naturally, despite what the first liver specialist had told us — that he would die without a transplant.

 🥚 Why Eggs Are Powerful for Liver Healing